kgalli/dev-box-rails/README.md

 * run rails server, console or tests within the virtual machine.

-Just clone your Rails project into directly into the dev-box-rails directory on the host computer.
+Just clone your Rails project directly into the dev-box-rails directory on the host computer.

     host $ ls
     MIT-LICENSE  README.md  Vagrantfile  bootstrap.sh